Was the Greco-Persian Wars Manufactured by the Greeks?

 The gruesome death of Sisera at the hands of Jael.
 (Public Domain)

-What is fascinating about this story is that the act parallels that of the Greek myth.
-The only difference between the two is that the Biblical story praises Jael for a job well done and she is showered with blessings, while the Greek story paints the women who murdered their husbands at night as villains and castaways for such an act.
-What else becomes evident, and something already discussed, is that Dan refused to fight when Sisera arrived, but once Jael ended Sisera’s life the war ended, and the same goes for when the forty-nine daughters of Danaus murdered their husbands while they were asleep; the war between the Danaus and Aegyptus had been settled.
+What is fascinating about this story is that the act parallels the Greek myth.
+The only difference between the two is that the Biblical story praises Jael for a job well done, and she is showered with blessings, while the Greek story paints the women who murdered their husbands at night as villains and castaways for such an act.
+What else becomes evident, and something already discussed, is that Dan refused to fight when Sisera arrived, but once Jael ended Sisera’s life, the war ended, and the same goes for when the forty-nine daughters of Danaus murdered their husbands while they were asleep; the war between the Danaus and Aegyptus had been settled.

-In conclusion, it seems fair to say that there is a possible connection to the Biblical accounts mentioned.
-So, let us back track briefly.
+In conclusion, it seems fair to say there is a possible connection to the Biblical accounts mentioned.
+So, let us backtrack briefly.
 Danaus=Dan, Aegyptius=Jacob, Greek law and Hebrew law on marriage and land grants are nearly the same, Hypermnestra and Lynceus are a metaphor for a people and a city allowed to live, and the women who murdered their husbands are a metaphor for Jael and her actions.
 It is worth looking into further as there are more scraps and tidbits of information throughout the famed Greek story.
-However, it will require further investigation, but what has been presented should be considered and weighed – for behind ever myth is a general truth.
+However, it will require further investigation, but what has been presented should be considered and weighed – for behind every myth is a general truth.

 If interested in such proposals concerning the Greek-Hebrew connections, see the writings of John R. Salverda.